BradyMcd/rs-pider/README.md

 ## Todo before cargo release

-Add filters both for sitemap.xml paths and url paths passed out
+(a) Add filters both for sitemap.xml paths and url paths passed out (make a UrlFilter module)
-Care about robots.txt exclusions
+(z) Care about robots.txt exclusions
-Think about how long-running spiders are going to reintegrate stale, already fetched or failed urls
+(b) Think about how long-running spiders are going to reintegrate stale, already fetched or failed urls
-Add conditional fetch based on HEAD hashes
+(b) Add conditional fetch based on HEAD hashes
-Split off and generalize the segmented data structure for later use with the UrlEntry type
+(c) Split off and generalize the segmented data structure for later use with the UrlEntry type

+Hes: (z) (c)
+Odi: (a) (b)